prashantmi/Android-H/README.md

 * If you don't know how to code, you can help me by proposing improvements or reporting bugs.
 Make sure you do understand how the tool works before opening an issue.

 # License
 * Android-H is licensed under the GPL license.
-See LICENSE for more information.
+See [LICENSE]LICENSE for more information.
 # Disclaimer

  * This application is issued only for knowledge purpose any actions or activities related to this application/script is solely your responsibility, the misuse of this application/script can result in criminal charges brought against the persons in question.